Isulion/ComfyUI_Isulion/README.md

 - Underwater Civilization: Deep sea architecture and bioluminescent aquatic environments
 - Microscopic Universe: Scientific visualizations of cellular and molecular landscapes
 - Bio-Organic Technology: Fusion of biological organisms with mechanical systems
-- Dynamic Random: Randomized combination of various styles

-The Mega Prompt Generator provides both a combined prompt and individual components, allowing for maximum flexibility in your workflows.

 --------------